huaminghuangtw/Second-Brain/My-Evergreen-Lists/👑 Life Pro Tips.md

 * Record a video interview with your parents.
 Ask them questions and have them tell stories about their childhood, adventures, hopes, dreams, and fears.
 Our time with them is finite, but we often fail to recognize it until it's too late.
 These recordings will last forever.

 * Invest in things you use for a significant fraction of your life (long-term possessions).
 You will thank yourself later.
-	1. Metal fan with ice blocks on the back, parallel to the direction of airflow
-	2. Metal fan with wet towels hanging in the front (evaporative cooling)
-	1. Cheap
-	2. Natural (more eco-friendly)
-	3. Not only a clothing softener, but also a clothing deodorizer (especially good for towels!)
-	4. Will remove hard water deposits in your washing machine as well
-	5. DO NOT MIX VINEGAR AND CHLORINE BLEACH OR COLOR SAFE BLEACH EVER!!!!
-THEY WILL PRODUCE DANGEROUS CHEMICALS!
 	1. bed
 	2. office chair
 	3. mattress, pillow, blanket, etc.